-Since the creation of the 2012 LHMP, LAUSD has both built new buildings (two new schools) and improved existing structures.
-Table 4-50 shows the existing buildings and use types that were improved or added to since 2012.
-Table 4-51 shows the two new schools that were built: Maywood Center for Enriched Studies (High School built in 2017) and Dr. Sammy Lee Medical and Health Science Magnet (Elementary School built in 2012).
+Since the creation of the 2012 LHMP, LAUSD has both built new buildings on new sites (two new schools) and improved existing building on existing LAUSD properties.
+Table 4-55 shows the existing buildings and use types that were improved or added to since 2012.
+Table 4-56 shows the two new schools that were built at new sites: Maywood Center for Enriched Studies (High School built in 2017) and Dr. Sammy Lee Medical and Health Science Magnet (Elementary School built in 2012).